 The social imaginary became for Castoriadis not only the register of the character of a specific society; it provided the basis for his ‘schemata’ for distinguishing societies.

 Charles Taylor’s influential text Modern Social Imaginaries (2004) was, in part, a response to Castoriadis’s theorizing of the social imaginary.
 It emerged from an interdisciplinary collaboration.
-This involved a two-year working group convened by the Center for Transcultural Studies (CTS) and initiated in 1999 by a smaller group comprising Taylor, Benjamin Lee, Michael Warner and Dilip Parameshwar Gaonkar, which issued a position statement on ‘new imaginaries’ and special issue of Public Culture.
+This involved a two-year working group convened by the Center for Transcultural Studies (CTS) and initiated in 1999 by a smaller group comprising Taylor, Benjamin Lee, Michael Warner and Dilip Parameshwar Gaonkar, which produced a position statement on ‘new imaginaries’ and a special issue of Public Culture.
 This issue situated the project within a larger set of collective preoccupations about modernity, civil society and the public sphere.

 Taylor’s (2002) essay is cited as providing the ‘conceptual frame’ (Gaonkar 2002, 10) for the special issue of Public Culture.
 This article also staked the terrain for Taylor’s (2004) subsequent book, addressing what the CTS group regarded as weaknesses in Castoriadis’s theorization of the social imaginary, as well as key global political developments of the early C21.
 In this essay Taylor (2002, 92) offered ‘an account of the forms of social imaginary that have underpinned the rise of Western modernity.’
 Whereas Castoriadis had propounded a dualistic framework for characterizing social imaginaries, Taylor insisted that the Western social imaginary sustained a specific version of modernity.
 He contended that, while it was difficult for those caught up in it (Westerners) to discern this, it was important to acknowledge this specificity.
 Taylor’s narrative traces the development of ‘the modern theory of moral order’ which later ‘infiltrates’ (Taylor 2002,110) the Western social imaginary.

 Taylor (2002, 108) reflected that ’the social imaginary’ is that ‘which enables us to carry out the collective practices that make up our social life’.
-The social imaginary was thus ‘the understanding expressed in practice’ (Taylor 2002: 108).
 Clarifying the distinction between social theory and the social imaginary, Taylor proposed that ‘the social imaginary is that common understanding that makes possible common practices and a widely shared sense of legitimacy’ ‘as the way we are able think or imagine the whole of society’ (Taylor 2004, 23, 69).

 While, considerations of scientific imaginaries may be more specific than those Taylor considered, he does offer interesting perspectives relevant to STS.
 This includes his handling of charges that the concept of social imaginary ‘smacks’ of idealism.
 He insisted that this is ‘based on a false dichotomy’: